-Shelter is not always available in the winter, and while some of us really love the winter time, no one really likes to be miserably cold.
+Shelter is not always available in the winter, and while some of us really love the wintertime, no one really likes to be miserably cold.
 Whether you are backpacking, camping, day hiking, skiing, working, or doing anything else in the cold, wearing the proper layers is key to relieving some of the most harsh temperatures that winter can throw at us.
-This guide will give you a brief idea on how to take that winter cold.
+This guide will give you a brief idea of how to take on that winter cold.

 Layer your clothes as follows:

 ▪️Base layer: This layer touches your skin and is otherwise known as underwear.
 This could be briefs or panties and a shirt or bra to long underwear.
 All of this depends on how cold it is and what you will be doing.
-Always avoid cotton in every layer, and as this layer directly touches the skin, it is very important that it is moisture wicking.
+Always avoid cotton in every layer, and as this layer directly touches the skin, it must be moisture-wicking.
 This will pull sweat away from the body allowing you to dry.
 Cotton is the worst thing that you can use and can actually lead to cold injuries under certain circumstances.